 - Place valuables in the trunk or out of sight.

 - Do not stop for a stranded motorist.
-Go to the nearest phone and call police for assistance.
-DO NOT PICK UP HITCHHIKERS.
+Go to the nearest phone and call the police for

 - Never let your gas fall below 1/4 tank.

 - Carry emergency items in your vehicle, e.g. flashlight, fix-a-flat, map, warm clothes,

 fire extinguisher, first aid kit, empty gas can, mobile phone, etc.